jgeumlek/MoltenGamepad/README.md

     ./moltengamepad --mimic-xpad

+Rumble support is disabled by default.
+Use `--rumble` to enable it.

 Another useful option is `--make-fifo`, which creates a named pipe so that the running instance can be controlled from scripts and such.

 The command FIFO is placed at `$XDG_RUNTIME_DIR/moltengamepad` by default, and can be set with `--fifo-path`.